vojtechruz/vojtechruzicka-blog/src/posts/intellij-idea-tips-tricks-testing-restful-web-services/index.md

 ![idea-rest-client](./idea-rest-client.png)

 The usage is pretty straightforward and similar to many other HTTP clients.
 First, you need to specify an HTTP method (GET/POST/PUT/\...), target URL and path.
 You can provide additional data on the `Request` tab, such as HTTP headers, request parameters, and body.
 You can also specify cookies to be sent on a separate `Cookies` tab.

 ![Cookies](./cookies.png)

 And then you just hit `Submit Request`.
 IDEA sends a new HTTP request to the target location and displays the response received in the `Response` tab.
 Response headers can be viewed in the `Response Headers` tab.

 ![Response](./response.png)

-And that\'s pretty much it.
+And that's pretty much it.
 On top of this, the client offers some additional features such as:

 -   Importing and exporting request from/to an XML file.
 This can be handy when reporting bugs, so the issue can be easily reproduced.
 And also to persist request between starts of IDEA as REST client\'s state is not preserved.
 -   You can generate basic authentication header from a username and password.